dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

 This information can be used for further fine-grained tuning of this basic block.
 This example might benefit from memory prefetching, which we will discuss in [@sec:memPrefetch].
 Also, this cycle information can be used for timing loop iterations, where every loop iteration ends with a taken branch (back edge).

-An example of how one can build a probability density function for the latency of an arbitrary basic block can be found on [easyperf blog](https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf)[^9].
+An example of how to build a probability density function for the latency of a basic block can be found on the [easyperf blog](https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf)[^9].
 However, in newer versions of Linux perf, getting this information is much easier.
 For example:[^7]

 ```bash
 $ perf record -e cycles -b -- ./a.exe